Skip to main content

 On my command, UNLEASH HELL!!

 But guys!
 That’s where you stayed, not a thing to do, is it?
 Why yes dear reader it is.
 It is both.
-Mui Ne hills “Mad Monkey” bar have nightly games and competitions, from an over the swimming pool pillow fight (Luke still says he was robbed) to the usual beer pong and quiz nights, and while we’re usually not a fan of these events they were actually good fun.
-Other that Mui Ne hills there’s not a wild lot to do in town and everything closes quite early.
+Mui Ne Hills “Mad Monkey” bar has nightly games and competitions, from an over-the-swimming pool pillow fight (Luke still says he was robbed) to the usual beer pong and quiz nights, and while we’re usually not a fan of these events they were actually good fun.
+Other than Mui Ne hills there’s not a wild lot to do in town and everything closes quite early.
 So if you’re looking for a bit of atmosphere, this is where you’ll find it.

-Also the Mui Ne hills has about more than one pool, so if you’re just looking for somewhere quiet to lounge with a cocktail or a coffee and a book, you’re in the right place.
+Also, the Mui Ne hills have more than one pool, so if you’re just looking for somewhere quiet to lounge with a cocktail or a coffee and a book, you’re in the right place.

-Note: Half day tours cost 100,000 VND (€4) and include transport to the fishing village, red dunes, white dunes and Fairy.
+Note: Half-day tours cost 100,000 VND (€4) and include transport to the fishing village, red dunes, white dunes and Fairy.
 Note that the entrance fee to the Fairy Stream is not included in the tour price.
-Personally, we suggest you doing it DIY.
+Personally, we suggest you do it DIY.
 Sod the risk and jump the bus instead.
-Local buses run from 5am-9pm
+Local buses run from 5 am-9 pm

 Mui Ne, Mui Ne, Mui Ne, it doesn’t have to be a rich man’s world.